AlbinEriksson/WaveLand-ASL/README.md

    * Entering first level of a world
    * When entering a level
    * When exiting a level
+ * Coin Levels
+   * When entering a level
+   * When exiting a level (does not take number of coins into account)
  * Nightmares
    * Entering
    * Exiting